+Expenditures

+Annual Annual Levy to deferred for future use

+One Time

+Revenue

+Grants

+Deferred

-Expenditures \$890,000 Annual \$440,000 Annual Levy to deferred for future use One Time \$450,000 Diversion Channel Lip Dredging Revenue \$890,000 Grants Deferred \$450,000 Use of Deferred for Lip Dredging Levy, Sole-Benefiting City of Thunder Bay \$440,000 A constant amount is levied annually, with funds not needed in the given year placed in a deferred fund for future years in order to avoid the highs and lows when major maintenance is required.
+Levy, Sole-Benefiting City of Thunder Bay A constant amount is levied annually, with funds not needed in the given year placed in a deferred fund for future years in order to avoid the highs and lows when major maintenance is required.
 LRCA staff maintains a timeline for major maintenance required on the Floodway, which is used to calculate required future funds needed in order to provide a consistent and manageable annual levy to the City of Thunder Bay.
 As the Floodway is an essential part of mitigating the risk to life and property, the LRCA must guarantee funds are available to ensure the integrity of the Floodway is maintained.

-Some of the larger (over \$100,000) major maintenance expected to be required in the next 10 years include (based on 2024 Integrity Study):
+Some of the larger (over \$100,000) major maintenance anticipated to be required in the next 10 years include (based on 2023 Integrity Study):

-- 2026 Floodway Channel Dredging - Island Drive to CPR Bridge (\$2,000,000) - 2028 Balmoral Sediment Trap Dredging (\$900,000) - 2029 Diversion Channel Lip Dredging (\$450,000) - 2031 Floodway Channel Dredging - Island Drive to Lake Superior (\$1,500,000)
+- 2027 Floodway Channel Dredging - Island Drive to CPR Bridge (\$2,000,000) - 2028 Balmoral Sediment Trap Dredging (\$900,000) - 2029 Diversion Channel Lip Dredging (\$450,000) - 2031 Floodway Channel Dredging - Island Drive to Lake Superior (\$1,500,000)

 Major maintenance projects are eligible for Provincial Transfer Payment Water and Erosion Control Infrastructure (WECl) funding which the LRCA applies for the year the work is undertaken; however, the allocation of WECl funds varies year-to-year and is not guaranteed year-to-year; therefore, total costs of major maintenance are used in determining required future funds.
 Any additional funding obtained through WECl will result in the levy being carried forward for future year's projects and adjusting the long-term projections accordingly.
-A WECl application has been made for the 2025 project; however, approval of the application is pending.